Success! TRAVEL24 has been applied to your cart.

 The Importance of Differentiating Dandruff and Dry Scalp

-While both dandruff and dry scalp share similar symptoms, they aren't treated the same way.
+While both dandruff and dry scalp share similar symptoms, they aren't managed the same way.
 That's why it's crucial to tell one apart from the other.

-By determining the root cause of your symptoms, you'll be in the best position to find an effective treatment approach.
+By determining the root cause of your symptoms, you'll be in the best position to find an effective approach to reducing them.

 Plus, some people who mistake dandruff for a dry scalp may use hair products or moisturizing shampoos containing oils like coconut oil, jojoba oil, and sunflower oil.